ShreyasSR/TFNet/README.md

 ------------------------------

-To reproduce the results in the paper, change the paths given in train.py file and run it.
+To reproduce the results in the paper, change the paths given in train.py file provided in src and run it.

 ------------------------------